 The consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and are stated in Swiss francs ("CHF").
 Information for the years ended 31 December 2017, 2016 and 2015 which is indicated as being unaudited in the table below was included in the Annual Report 2017, but has not been audited on the basis that the respective disclosures are not required under IFRS, and therefore are not part of the audited financial statements.
-The Annual Report 2017 is incorporated by reference herein.
+The Annual Report 2017 is (to the extent indicated in the section "L. General Information - 7.
+Documents incorporated by Reference" of this Base Prospectus) incorporated by reference herein.